Recognizing the Signs of Impaired Tissue Perfusion in Trauma Patients

 Conclusion

 While trauma patients may not be your specialty, traumatic injuries can result from a fall, motor vehicle accident, or emergency procedure.
-You may find yourself caring for trauma patient that is believed to be stable when in fact, they are not.
+If you are asked to float to a trauma unit, you may find yourself caring for a trauma patient who is believed to be stable when, in fact, they are not.
 Changes in the patient’s condition may be subtle but indicate a serious problem.
-Knowing the signs of impaired tissue perfusion can help you to address circulatory emergencies faster and potentially save your patient’s life or limb!
-Make these assessments a part of your routine so you can be the nurse that notices something is wrong sooner rather than later.
+Knowing the signs of impaired tissue perfusion can help you address circulatory emergencies faster and potentially save your patient’s life or limb!
+Many of these concepts related to perfusion can also be applied to situations outside of trauma.
+Make these assessments a part of your routine so you can be the nurse who notices something is wrong sooner rather than later.

 References + Disclaimer